-- 1. Check reserve parachute pin is in and handle secure - 2.
-Helmet on and fastened - 3.
-All harness buckles closed check leg-loops again - 4.
-Risers connected to the harness correctly with carabiners and maillons tight - 5.
-Accelerator system connected - 6.
-Holding the A risers and your brake handles correctly - 7.
-Leading edge open - 8.
-Aligned in the middle of the wing and directly into wind - 9.
-Airspace and visibility clear
+- 1. Check reserve parachute pin is in and handle secure

+- 2. Helmet on and fastened

+- 3. All harness buckles closed check leg-loops again

+- 4. Karabiners and maillons tight

+- 5. Accelerator system connected

+- 6. Holding the A risers and your brake handles correctly

+- 7. Leading edge open

+- 8. Aligned in the middle of the wing and directly into wind

+- 9. Airspace and visibility clear